DennisSonntag/fieldScheduler/README.md

         -   Fields 1 - 2
         -   User inputs time per field/day

--   Manual override for everything

--   Reschedule n dates prior eg. last 3 weeks
--   Add option for a school to have no field
-    -   If a school has no field and no alt field they can only play on other teams fieldsaka away games only
+-   Global Spring Breaks

     -   Enter school as CSSD or CBE
         -   They can play each other but they have different spring breaks

--   Calculate separate schedule for Rugby and soccer and save them both in the database
+-   Put Rugby and soccer schedules in the database

     -   Soccer teams are boys only (Sr,Jr div 1,2 and 3)
--   Optimistic updates for adding and editing school

 -   Rugby/Soccer
     -   Separate teams same menu for entering schools

--   More Field info
-    -   Time and date available for div 1 and all other divs

--   Add List view
--   Fix compare view
--   Finish day/week view
--   Games already happened
--   Better loading state in login menu

 # Finished Todos

 -   Add accounts soccer and rugby board members
+-   Add validation to edit feature
+-   Add option for a school to have no field
 -   Better responsiveness on small screens (not phones)
 -   Add more info to click dialog
     -   Seniority